 - 1. In the Tools toolbar, select the Select tool. - 2.
-In the Camera or Drawing view, use the Select tool to select the drawing objects you want to reduce the texture resolution for. - 3.
-From the top menu, select Drawing > Optimize > Reduce Drawing Texture Resolution. - From the Camera or Drawing view menu, select Drawing > Optimize > Reduce Drawing TextureResolution.
+In the Camera or Drawing view, use the Select tool to select the drawing objects whose texture resolution you wan to reduce. - 3.
+From the top menu, select Drawing > Optimize > Reduce Drawing Texture Resolution. - From the Camera or Drawing view menu, select Drawing > Optimize > Reduce Drawing Texture Resolution.